sconnel42/wedding-website/README.md

 - Express JS to ES6
 - Convert CSS to SASS
 - Convert to Vue-Bootstrap
+- Actually have FE and BE in separate Docker containers
 - Make tables be underscored
 - Generate migrations from models file (sequelize-auto-generate)